EleutherAI/website/content/faq.md

 A: We have considered the possibility of pooling GPUs for training models, but upon thorough review, we have concluded that such approaches are not a viable option today.
 There are numerous problems with current distributed approaches for us:
 - Backpropagation is extremely dense and sensitive to precision, therefore requiring high-bandwidth communication.
-- MoE-based models tend to significantly underperform regular models.
+- MoE-based models tend to significantly underperform regular models for the same number of parameters.
 - Having enough contributors to outweigh the high overhead is infeasible.
 - Resistance to outside attack is not currently possible without significant additional overhead.